 Birdlife is very healthy here at Ruberslaw Wild Woods.
-From a rich small bird population (goldfinch, yellowhammer, greenfinch, blue tit, coal tit, chaffinch, bullfinch, chaffinch, skylark, treecreeper) through larger birds such as woodpecker, skylark, jays and occasional snipe and cuckoo to raptors such as Buzzard, Sparrow hawk, Goshawk, Hen Harrier, and kestrel.
+From a rich small bird population (goldfinch, yellowhammer, greenfinch, blue tit, coal tit, chaffinch, bullfinch, chaffinch, skylark, treecreeper) through larger birds such as woodpecker, skylark, jays and occasional snipe and cuckoo, to raptors such as buzzard, sparrow hawk, goshawk, hen harrier, and kestrel.
 You will hear their cries as they hunt over the heather.
-After dark you will hear owl.
+After dark you will hear owls.

 Happy wild-life viewing, but please remember: